-В D G Е Demonstrate understanding of assessment strategies, including informal and formal, diagnostic, formative and summative approaches to assess student learning.
-APST 5.1 lii lii lii lii Demonstrate an understanding of the purpose of providing timely and appropriate feedback to students about their learning.
-APST 5.2 lii lii lii lii Demonstrate understanding of assessment moderation and its application to support consistent and comparable judgements of student learning.
-APST 5.3 lii lii lii lii Demonstrate the capacity to interpret student assessment data to evaluate student learning and modify teaching practice.
-APST 5.4 lii lii lii lii Demonstrate understanding of a range of strategies for reporting to students and parents/carers and the purpose of keeping accurate and reliable records of student achievement.
-APST 5.5 lii lii lii lii
+В D G E Demonstrate understanding of assessment strategies, including informal and formal, diagnostic, APST 5.1 formative and summative approaches to assess student learning. lii lii lii lii Demonstrate an understanding of the purpose of providing timely and appropriate feedback to students about their learning. lii lii lii lii Demonstrate understanding of assessment moderation and its application to support consistent and comparable judgements of student learning. lii lii lii lii Demonstrate the capacity to interpret student assessment data to evaluate student learning and modify teaching practice. lii lii lii lii Demonstrate understanding of a range of strategies for reporting to students and parents/carers and the purpose of keeping accurate and reliable records of student achievement. lii lii lii lii choice &

-Please provide comments about knowledge, practice and engagement of preservice teacher in relation to this section.
+Please provide comments about knowledge, practice and engagement of Pre-Service Teacher in relation to this section.
 Comments are required if 'Developing towards graduate level' or 'Below graduate level' has been identified for any of the descriptors.